 But by Friday of the first week of the roughly three-month project, drivers were using the bridge again, and that trend is likely to continue, according to INRIX.

-Officials had warned that the project, which is scheduled to last until October, would impact millions of people who travel east over the GWB because of the closure of a lane on the Cross Bronx Expressway’s Alexander Hamilton Bridge, which spans the Harlem River and connects Manhattan to the Bronx.
+Officials that the project, which is scheduled to last until October, would impact millions of people who travel east over the GWB because of the closure of a lane on the Cross Bronx Expressway’s Alexander Hamilton Bridge, which spans the Harlem River and connects Manhattan to the Bronx.

 Traffic from both levels of the GWB merge onto one roadway, and several significant roadways feed into and out of the span, including the Harlem River Drive and Major Deegan Expressway.